apache/cordova-coho/docs/plugins-release-process.md

     (cd mobilespec && ./cordova build && ./cordova run android --device) (cd mobilespec && ./cordova build && ./cordova run ios --device)

+This should start a black-ish app with a "Plugin tests" button.
+When clicking it you end up in a screen with "Auto Tests" and "Manual Tests" buttons.
+You should run both and see if all/most/the expected ones succeed.

 ### Push Changes